RedHatGov/redhatgov.github.io/content/workshops/jdv_dev/exercise1.md

 {{% /alert %}}

 * Verify your installation by going to http://localhost:9990/console and logging in as `admin/Password1!`

 <img src="../images/1-admin.png" width="640px">

+* Your server is now up!
+Leave it running and proceed to the next steps

 # Install JBoss Developer Studio (JBDS) <a name="link5"></a>